Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Experimental Evaluation

 Figure \ref{fig: pre-train} illustrates the network architecture of the DTAE.
 Moreover, the hyper-parameters are different based on datasets.
-For the encoder of the MNIST dataset and the Fashion-MNIST dataset, the padded input layer is of size (32, 32), followed by two non-linear convolutional layers with 32 and 64 nodes.
+For the encoder of the MNIST and the Fashion-MNIST datasets, the padded input layer is of size (32, 32), followed by two non-linear convolutional layers with 32 and 64 nodes.
 We also use the max-polling layers with kernel size (3, 3) and strides (2, 2) after each convolutional layer.
 We use two fully connected non-linear layers with 256 and 128 hidden units after the convolutional component.
 Furthermore, the representation layer is six dimensions in our experiments.
 The representation layer is followed by a decoder, which is the reverse of the encoder in our experiments.
 We use the Relu activation function and set the Dropout's keep probability as 0.2.
 We use Adam optimizer with a learning rate of 0.001.
 The encoder network architecture of the CIFAR-10 experiment is similar to the MNIST dataset, except the padded input layer is of size (36, 36).
 We use batch normalization in all the layers to prevent features from getting excessively large.
 And as mentioned in section \ref{sec:osr}, we use contamination ratio of 0.01 for the threshold selection.
-In the fine-tuning network, the encoder and representation layer maintain the same architecture and hyper-parameters.
+The encoder and representation layer maintain the same architecture and hyper-parameters in the fine-tuning network.
 Meanwhile, the decoder is replaced with different fully connected layers associated with different loss functions.

 We simulate three different groups of open sets for each dataset then repeat each group 10 runs, so each dataset has 30 runs in total.
-When measuring the model performance, we use the average AUC scores under 10\% and 100\% FPR (False Positive Rate) for recognizing the unknown class, as lower FPR is desirable in the real world for cases like malware detection.
+When measuring the model performance, we use the average AUC scores under 10\% and 100\% FPR (False Positive Rate) for recognizing the unknown class.
+We chose the 10\% FPR limit as higher FPR is generally undesirable, particularly when negative instances are much more abundant than positive instances.
 We measure the F1 scores for known and unknown classes separately as one of the OSR tasks is to classify the known classes.
-Moreover, we perform t-tests with 95\% confidence in both the AUC scores and F1 scores to see if the proposed DTAE pre-training method can significantly improve different loss functions.
+Moreover, we perform t-tests with 95\% confidence in the AUC scores and F1 scores to see if the proposed DTAE pre-training method can significantly improve different loss functions.